 I Want To Marry You Cookie Dough Bars are chocked full of chocolate chips, white chocolate chips, peanut butter chips, oats, and pecans.
-There’s a little bit of everything in there, no wonder people tend to get romantic around them.
+This recipe has no raw egg or raw all-purpose flour, so it’s safe to eat!

 My CHOCOLATE CHIP COOKIE DOUGH BARS were so popular I couldn’t help but dream up variations…I have an obsessive brain like that.
 These I Want To Marry You Cookie Dough Bars are every bit as good, if not better than the first.

 Grabbing tastes of regular raw cookie dough is so tempting, but so not smart

 Raw eggs and raw white flour can be dangerous.
 This fun work around ditches both but keeps all the flavor.
 Since they’re no-bake, they are particularly suited to warm weather.
 Store them in the fridge and they’ll be ready when the urge strikes.

 When you slice these — in very small pieces, please — you’ll see all the bits and pieces and make them so irresistible.
 They have a soft fudge-like texture, and a little goes a long way.